zowe/docs-site/docs/user-guide/zowe-getting-started-tutorial.md

    zowe zos-files download all-members "USER.Z23B.PARMLIB"
    ```

    The message "Data set downloaded successfully" indicates that the data set members are downloaded.
-A file heirarchy is added to your current directory.
+A file hierarchy is added to your current directory.

    ![Screen capture that shows the data set is downloaded successfully](../images/common/scenario1-cli-downloaded.png)